 ECO-LUXE PROGRAM The Eco-Luxe initiative takes things a step further: We launder linens and towels every three days, instead of daily; we offer complimentary reusable water bottles for a stroll through town or a mountain hike, and we recommend you use one of the hotel’s complimentary bikes in the non-snowy seasons.

 Sustainability comes to the plate every night at Ajax Tavern and element 47, through service items and at catered Little Nell events.

-- Wagyu beef is supplied from the West Emma Cattle Company where cattle are raised specifically for The Nell.
+* Wagyu beef is supplied from the Emma Farms CMC Wagyu in nearby Olathe, Colorado, where cattle are raised specifically for The Nell.

 * Chickens are supplied by Boulder Natural Meats.
 Eggs are from Dayspring in Olathe and Razors Roost in Austin.

 * Our fish is selected based on the Monterrey Bay Aquarium's Seafood Watch approved Best Choice sources.

 * In 2016, we established The Little Nell Gardens where we produce arugula, kale, chard, cucumbers, beets, scallions, radishes, baby leeks, broccoli, pickling cucumbers, edible flowers and herbs.
 The garden is located at Rock Bottom Ranch.

 * Additional produce is supplied by Two Roots Farm in Basalt, Rain Crow Farms in Paonia, Thistle Whistle in Hotchkiss, and Rendezvous Farms in Crawford.